mHealthTechnologies/mHealthDroid/README.md

 * Development of applications capable of working with different portable health devices simultaneously.

-* Efficient data transfer across the framework managers.
+* Efficient data transfer across the framework's managers.

 * Fast data storage (either local or remote).

-* Visualization of any kind of data stream such as patient's vital signs or kinematic data (either online or offine).
+* Visualization of any multimodal data streams such as patient's vital signs or kinematic data (either online or offine).

 * Knowledge inference by using machine learning and pattern recognition models.

-* Multimedia guidelines and recommenders, supported through Audio, Video and YouTube playlists, as well as notification procedures.
+* Multimedia guidelines and recommenders, supported through audio, video and YouTube playlists, as well as notification procedures.

-* System control and configuration tools to manage WiFi, 3G, Bluetooth, screen brightness, make phone calls or send text messages.
+* System control and configuration tools to manage WiFi, 3G, Bluetooth, screen brightness, phone calls or text messages.

-* User data privacy and protection.
+* User logging and data privacy mechanisms

 ## Installation instructions